tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

-### Changes in `model.fit`
+### Changes in `Keras` `model` APIs and implementations

-This section discusses the changes needed to be made in `model.fit` API and assumes the reader has basic familiarity with Keras training APIs.
+This section discusses the changes needed to be made in `model` API and assumes the reader has basic familiarity with Keras training APIs.

 #### `dataset` vs `dataset_fn` argument in `model.fit` API